ursbraem/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Logging/Writers/Index.rst

 Built-in Log Writers
 --------------------

+This section describes the log writers shipped with the TYPO3 core.
+Some writers have options to allow customization of the particular writer.
+See the :ref:`Configuration <Typo3ApiOverview-Logging-Configuration-Writer>` section, how to use these options.

 DatabaseWriter
 ^^^^^^^^^^^^^^
-logs into a database.
+The database writer logs into a database table.
+This table has to reside in the database used by TYPO3 and is *not* automatically created.

 =========  ==========  ============================  =============================
-Option     Status      Description                   Default
+Option     Mandatory   Description                   Default
 =========  ==========  ============================  =============================
-logTable   optional    Database table                ``sys_log``
+logTable   no          Database table                ``sys_log``
 =========  ==========  ============================  =============================

 FileWriter
 ^^^^^^^^^^

-logs into a log file, one log entry per line.
-The file name of the log file can be configured using the :php:`logFile` directive in the :ref:`Typo3ApiOverview-Logging-Configuration-Writer`.
+The file writer logs into a log file, one log entry per line.
 If the log file does not exist, it will be created (including parent directories, if needed).
 Please make sure that your web server has write-permissions to that path and it is below the root directory of your web site (defined by :php:`PATH_site`).

 =========  ==========  ============================  =============================
-Option     Status      Description                   Default
+Option     Mandatory   Description                   Default
 =========  ==========  ============================  =============================
-logFile    optional    Path to log file              ``typo3temp/logs/typo3.log``
+logFile    no          Path to log file              ``typo3temp/logs/typo3.log``
 =========  ==========  ============================  =============================